alexstarbuck/ai-therapist-wiki/docs/concepts/05-ai-therapist-funding.md

 ## Left to Clarify

 - Determine the intensity of potential funding available to us (varies between 70 and 85% for MSP-s, depending on the consortium set-up, activities, etc.);
-- Are partners able to contribute their own share, how, when, ...;
+- How will partners contribute their own share, when, ...;

 ## Quirks to Watch out for